sharyarnaveed/rereader/README.md

-# 📚 EduSwap - A Community-Powered Platform for Used School Books
+# 📚 ReReader - A Community-Powered Platform for Used School Books

-**EduSwap** is a full-stack platform that empowers parents and students to exchange, buy, or donate used school books.
-Whether you're looking to pass on books your child has outgrown or find affordable resources for the new school year, EduSwap makes it simple, social, and sustainable.
+**ReReader** is a full-stack platform that empowers parents and students to exchange, buy, or donate used school books.
+Whether you're looking to pass on books your child has outgrown or find affordable resources for the new school year, ReReader makes it simple, social, and sustainable.

 ---

 ## 🎯 Core Concept

-EduSwap is a user-friendly platform where:
+ReReader is a user-friendly platform where:
 - Parents can **list** used books for sale or donation.
 - Others can **buy** them at a low price or request them **for free** if marked as a donation.